 What You Do:

-The water bottle forms the chassis, or body, of your balloon car.
+The water bottle forms the chassis, or body, of your balloon racer.
 You can start by mounting the wheels on this body.

 - Find a hard surface, like a long table, linoleum floor, or sidewalk.
-Blow up the balloon through the straws at the mouth of the bottle.
+Blow up the balloon through the straws at the mouth of the bottle without the air escaping.
 Pinch the base of the balloon to prevent the air from escaping too soon.
 Set the car down, let go of the balloon, and watch it go!

 The air in the balloon is gas under pressure.
 The air pushes against the balloon, causing it to expand, but the balloon is also pushing back on the air.
 The pressure of the balloon pushes the air right out through the nozzle, which creates thrust that propels the car forward.

-Keep track of how long the car rolls and how far it goes.
+Keep track of how long the rocket car travels and how far it goes.
 Try it several times, then try changing the design to see if you can get it to go farther or faster.